How to Prepare for Your Tax Return — A Practical Checklist

 Deduction records — what to keep and bring

 Deductions reduce your taxable income, but only where they are directly connected to earning that income and you can substantiate them.
-As a general principle, you need a record of the expense and, in most cases, evidence that you incurred it for a work or income-producing purpose.
+As a general principle, you need a record of the expense and evidence that you incurred it for a work or income-producing purpose.
+The substantiation rules tightened from the 2026-27 income year, which is covered below.
 The categories below are the ones most individuals and sole traders need to prepare.

 • Work-related expenses: receipts for tools, equipment, union or professional fees, subscriptions, and protective clothing or uniforms that relate to your work.